-With Minnesota’s wide assortment of outdoor music festivals—featuring jazz and blues, indie, reggae, country, and classical—it’s easy to get out and groove to the sounds you like best.
+With Minnesota’s wide assortment of outdoor music festivals—featuring jazz and blues, indie, reggae, hip hop, country and classical—it’s easy to get out and groove to the sounds you like best.

 At many of the non-urban music fests, camping and camaraderie are part of the experience.
 You can head out almost any summer weekend for a rockin’ good time.
 Check event websites for the latest news on who’s playing this year.

 Some music festivals have been around for so long they’ve become Minnesota traditions.
-We Fest, held at the Soo Pass Ranch near Detroit Lakes, has been around more than 25 years and draws thousands of faithful fans with the biggest names in country music.
+We Fest, held at the Soo Pass Ranch near Detroit Lakes, has been going strong for more than 30 years and draws thousands of faithful fans with the biggest names in country music.

 The Moondance Jam is a camping and classic rock fest held at Moondance Ranch near Walker.
-Prominent national acts that have appeared include Kiss, Stone Temple Pilots, Poison, Def Leppard, and REO Speedwagon.
+Prominent national acts that have appeared include Kiss, Poison, Def Leppard, Chicago and REO Speedwagon.

 The landmark Aerial Lift Bridge in Duluth is the backdrop for two terrific fests.
 The Bayfront Reggae and World Music Festival, in July, contributes some of its proceeds to help youth in Jamaica.
 The Bayfront Blues Festival in August features music stages and barbecue and Cajun food.
-Or try the smaller Boundary Waters Blues Festival near the Itasca County Fairgrounds in Grand Rapids.
+Or try the smaller Boundary Waters Blues Festival outside Ely in Winton.

 New music festivals pop up regularly, so browse the events calendar for more finds.

 Early June, Minneapolis: Famous Dave’s BBQ & Blues Festival

 Mid-June, Walker: Moondance Jammin’ Country Fest

 Late June, St. Paul: Twin Cities Jazz Festival